gertvv/gemtc/README.md

 GeMTC R package
 ===============

-[GeMTC](http://drugis.org/gemtc) is an R package for Mixed Treatment Comparison (MTC) model generation.
-MTC is also known as Network Meta-Analysis.
+[GeMTC](http://drugis.org/gemtc) is an R package for Network Meta-Analysis (also know as Mixed Treatment Comparison, MTC) model generation.

 Building
 --------